davemee/stagger/README.md

 ## Warranty

-No warranty whatsover -  If it doesn't do what you expect it to, fix it, flag it, or stop using it.
+No warranty whatsoever -  If it doesn't do what you expect it to, fix it, flag it, or stop using it.
 The description of the software is a description of how it is intended to operate, and guarantees cannot be made for how it will work under all circumstances, systems, and computers.
 You are free to inspect the code before usage, and as ever, making a backup of your data before running it the first time is advisable.
 With this said, it only uses public interfaces provided by macOS and DEVONthink Pro, and only adds tags, and saves a JSON text file to disk.

 ----

-*Version 1.0, 2017-10-09 22:25:00*
+*Version 1.0.01, 2017-10-10 13:44*

 [^1]:	[http://www.devontechnologies.com/products/devonthink/devonthink-pro.html][1]